-In alignment with our mission, 3ie promotes rigorous, efficient, and ethical use of innovative data sources for impact evaluations, including in those conducted by 3ie, by 3ie research partners, and in the global development community more broadly.
-This includes stock-taking and systematic mapping of sources and methods; research capacity development for partner institutions, especially in low-and middle-income countries; convening and collaborating with leaders in this space; and joining the global conversation about how these sources can be used to advance evidence-informed equitable, inclusive and sustainable development.
-To this end, 3ie has supported a number of impact evaluations that use innovate data sources and is actively collaborating on projects with key partners.
+3ie promotes rigorous, efficient, and ethical use of innovative data sources for impact evaluations, including in those conducted by 3ie, its research partners, and the global development community.
+This includes stock-taking and systematic mapping of sources and methods; research capacity development for partner institutions, especially in L&MICs; convening and collaborating with leaders in this space; and joining the global conversation about how these sources can be used to advance evidence-informed equitable, inclusive and sustainable development.
+3ie has supported many impact evaluations that use innovate data sources and is actively collaborating on projects with key partners.

 This article by 3ie and New Light Technologies highlights how innovative data sources, such as remotely sensed data, can be used to address challenges and limitations of conventional impact evaluation methods.
 The authors highlight the potential of these data sources in improving impact evaluations but also caution that they cannot replace on-the-ground data.
 Instead, these data should be incorporated in impact evaluations as a complement to conventional data collection.

 In recent years, a confluence of trends has generated a substantial increase in the use of non-traditional data sources for impact evaluations.
 For example:

 - Rapidly advancing technology has created new options for data collection and analysis in impact evaluation, opening the door to more rigorous study designs and further exploration of under-researched topics and locations.